 James Kedrowski became Interim Chief Executive Officer of the Company in October 2010 and a member of the Board of Directors of the Company in May 2011.
-Mr. Kedrowski has been with Chattem Chemicals, an indirect subsidiary of Sun Pharma since 1997 and is currently its Executive Vice President, and also in charge of Sun's North American operations.
-Mr. Kedrowski's prior experience includes over twenty years with Alcoa Inc., where he held increasingly responsible positions including North America Operations Vice President for Alcoa Chemicals.
+Mr. Kedrowski has been with Chattem Chemicals, an indirect subsidiary of Sun Pharma since 1997 and is currently its Executive Vice President.
+Mr. Kedrowski's prior experience includes over twenty years with Alcoa Inc., where he held increasingly responsible positions, primarily in Alcoa's Industrial Chemicals Business.

-Michael Kalb, C.P.A.
-(New York) became Interim Chief Financial Officer of the Company in November 2010.
+Michael Kalb, C.P.A. became Interim Chief Financial Officer of the Company in November 2010.
 Mr. Kalb has been GVP, Chief Accounting Officer of the Company since May 2010 and Chief Financial Officer of Taro U.S.A. since June 2009.
-Mr. Kalb has over eighteen years of financial and accounting advisory experience.
+Mr. Kalb has over nineteen years of financial and accounting advisory experience.
 From June 2004 to June 2009, Mr. Kalb was a Director in the Accounting and Financial Consulting Group of Huron Consulting Group, Inc. ("Huron").
 Mr. Kalb was an integral part of Huron's advisory team that assisted the Company with the restatement of its financial statements for 2005 and prior years.
 Mr. Kalb's experience also includes over ten years at Ernst & Young, LLP within the Transaction Advisory Services Group and Audit and Assurance Services Group.